Clarithromycin: Calcium channel blockers

 Concurrent therapy with calcium channel blocker may increase risk of low blood pressure, kidney failure, and death, compared to pairing calcium channel blockers with azithromycin, a drug similar to clarithromycin but without CYP3A4 inhibition.
 Administration of clarithromycin in combination with verapamil have been observed to cause low blood pressure, low heart rate, and lactic acidosis.

 Carbamazepine

 Clarithromycin may double the level of carbamazepine in the body by reducing its clearance, which may lead to toxic symptoms of carbamazepine, such as double vision, loss of voluntary body movement, and nausea, as well as hyponatremia.

 HIV medications

 Depending on the combination of medications, clarithromycin therapy could be contraindicated, require changing doses of some medications, or be acceptable without dose adjustments.
 For example, clarithromycin may lead to decreased zidovudine concentrations.

+Pharmacology

 Mechanism of action

 Clarithromycin prevents bacteria from multiplying by acting as a protein synthesis inhibitor.
 It binds to 23S rRNA, a component of the 50S subunit of the bacterial ribosome, thus inhibiting the translation of peptides.

+In addition to its antibiotic activity, clarithromycin has been found to act as a negative allosteric modulator of the GABAA receptor.
+In relation to this action, it may have wakefulness-promoting effects in people with hypersomnia.